madhukumarseshadri/talkweb3/README.md

 It has three packages,
 1) talkweb - package to convert html to objects and work on the object tree
-2) wsgitalkback - write responders to url requests using this package
+2) talkback - write responders to url requests using this package
 3) talksql - get your sql work quickly done, use the code inside for managing the connector

 Installation